code-flower/client-web/README.md

 #### Deploying to Production

-`gulp deploy --env production`
+`npm run deploy`

-This will build the production version of the app (w/ minified assets), timestamp the js and css files for cache-busting purposes, and upload the dist/ folder to the s3 bucket specified in the config.
+This will build the production version of the app (w/ minified assets), timestamp the js and css files for cache-busting purposes, and upload the dist/ folder to firebase hosting.

-You can check that the deploy succeeded by opening a browser to web.codeflower.la, opening the Elements tab of the Chrome inspector, and comparing the timestamps on the js and css files to the timestamp in the output form the `gulp deploy` command.
+You can check that the deploy succeeded by opening a browser to web.codeflower.la, opening the Elements tab of the Chrome inspector, and comparing the timestamps on the js and css files to the timestamp in the output from the deploy command.

-Note that the files are ultimately served through a Cloudfront distribution in front of the s3 bucket.
-That distro serves the letsencrypt SSL certificate, which needs to be rotated every 90 days.
-The certificate itself is in the Certificate Manager, N. Virginia region.
-The cert is rotated automatically by a cron script running on the admin server.